Phazorknight/Cogito/Readme.md

 - Name: What the item is called in the HUD.
 - Description: Displayed when selected in the inventory UI.
 Shouldn't be longer than 2 lines (for now).
 - Icon: The icon that is displayed in the Slot UI and on certain hint notifications.
 - Power: A value that is used when the item is used.
-This is very ambigious and will prob be renamed.
+This is very ambiguous and will prob be renamed.
 - Is Stackable: Flag if an item can be stacked.
 Usually you don't want this for wieldables.
 - Stack size: How many items can be stacked max.
 If this is exceeded, the item will need to be put in it's own slot.
 - Use sound: String that plays that sound from the AudioManager on use, if it is found.